datenstruktur/Paperdb/README.md

 ## Read performance
 Todo
 # ToDo
-- Using multi thread to speed up filter units loading in multi queue
+- Using multi thread to speed up filter units loading in multi queue, see [about implement multi threads](https://github.com/WangTingZheng/Paperdb/discussions/14).
-- Using shared hash in this paper[3] to reduce multi bloom filter look up overhead
+- Using shared hash in this paper[3] to reduce multi bloom filter look up overhead.
-- Hotness inheritance after compaction in ATC version of paper[4]
+- Hotness inheritance after compaction in ATC version of paper[4], see [about implement hotness inheritance](https://github.com/WangTingZheng/Paperdb/discussions/13) in discussions.
-- Using perf tool to find code can be optimized
+- Using perf tool to find code can be optimized.

 # Next Paper

-Next paper to implement maybe AC-Key[5] or HotRing[6] or **WiscKey[7]**.
+Next paper to implement maybe AC-Key[5] or HotRing[6] or **WiscKey[7]**, see [some idea about implement Wisckey](https://github.com/WangTingZheng/Paperdb/discussions/12).

 # Reference
 [1] Zhang Y, Li Y, Guo F, et al. ElasticBF: Fine-grained and Elastic Bloom Filter Towards Efficient Read for LSM-tree-based KV Stores[C]//HotStorage.
 2018.